Revenue Assumptions

 - Total revenue = sum of payments from all services a business is offering

-Generally financial model begins with a company’s historical results.
-You start building the economic model and pull three, four, five years of financial statements and input them into Excel.
-Then you calculate assumptions for a historical period like revenue growth, gross margins, budget, variable costs, fixed costs, AP days, inventory days.
+Generally, a financial model begins with a company’s historical results and trends.
+You start building the economic model and pull three, four, or five years of financial statements and input them into Excel.
+Then, you calculate assumptions for a historical period, such as revenue growth, gross margins, budget, variable costs, fixed costs, AP days, inventory days, and historical sales.

 Revenue Assumptions – based on sales and number of customers.

 A sales prediction is the primary tool for managing a company of any size.
-It is a monthly forecast of the level of sales you expect to achieve.
+It is a monthly forecast of the level of sales you expect to achieve, forming a crucial part of your annual growth rate and business plan.
 Many companies draw up a sales forecast once a year.
 Accurately projecting your sales and constructing a sales plan can help you avoid unforeseen cash flow hurdles and manage your production, staff, and financing needs more accurately.

 A basis for sales forecasts